The Political Philosophy of AI

 Publisher : Routledge

-Total Pages : 209
+Total Pages : 152

 Release :

-ISBN-10 : 9781000394085
+ISBN-10 : 0367745992

-ISBN-13 : 1000394085
+ISBN-13 : 9780367745998

-Rating : 4/5 (85 Downloads)
+Rating : 4/5 (92 Downloads)

-Synopsis Green Leviathan or the Poetics of Political Liberty by : Mark Coeckelbergh
+Synopsis Green Leviathan Or the Poetics of Political Liberty by : Mark Coeckelbergh

-This book discusses the problem of freedom and the limits of liberalism considering the challenges of governing climate change and artificial intelligence (AI).
+This book discusses the problem of freedom and the limits of liberalism considering the challenges of governing climate change and artificial intelligence.
 It mobilizes resources from political philosophy to make an original argument about the future of technology and the environment.
 Can artificial intelligence save the planet?
 And does that mean we will have to give up our political freedom?
-Stretching the meaning of freedom but steering away from authoritarian options, this book proposes that, next to using other principles such as justice and equality and taking collective action and cooperating at a global level, we adopt a positive and relational conception of freedom that creates better conditions for human and non-human flourishing.
+Stretching the meaning of freedom but steering away from authoritarian options, this book proposes that, next to using other principles such as justice and equality and taking collective action and cooperate at a global level, we adopt a positive and relational conception of freedom that creates better conditions for human and non-human flourishing.
 In contrast to easy libertarianism and arrogant techno-solutionism, this offers a less symptomatic treatment of the global crises we face and gives technologies such as AI a role in the gathering of a new, more inclusive political collective and the ongoing participative making of new common worlds.
-Written in a clear and accessible style, Green Leviathan or the Poetics of Political Liberty will appeal to researchers and students working in political philosophy, environmental philosophy, and the philosophy of technology.
+Written in a clear and accessible style, Green Leviathan or the Poetics of Political Liberty will appeal to researchers and students working in political philosophy, environmental philosophy, and philosophy of technology.

 Author :